Darcy Lever: Industry

 The growth of the textile industry around Darcy Lever was assisted by the availability of coal.
 By 1896 John Fletcher owned coal mines at Ladyshore, Little Lever; The Earl of Bradford had a coal mine at Great Lever and the Darcy Lever Coal Company and others had mines at Darcy Lever.
 Darcy Lever had little industry other than the coal mining.
-Many inhabitants not involved in coal mining found employment on the Manchester Bolton and Bury Canal or in the textile mills of Bolton and Farnworth.
+Many inhabitants not involved in coal mining found employment on the Manchester, Bolton and Bury Canal or in the textile mills of Bolton and Farnworth.
 Today, that situation still exists with most of the working population commuting out of Darcy Lever to work in Bolton, Manchester and other nearby towns.

 Darcy Lever was not worked for coal as much as nearby Little Lever due to the fact it lay further off the Irwell Valley fault which had uplifted the coal measures making them easier to work.
 There were several collieries in Darcy Lever, the Darcy Lever Pit, Davenport Pit, Snow Hill Pit, Victoria Pit, Top o'th'Meadows Colliery.
 In addition closer to Farnworth there was Fogg Pit owned by Andrew Knowles and Sons, near the Bolton and Bury Canal, which was the scene of an explosion which killed 10 miners.

 Governance

-Darcy Lever was formerly a township, in the ecclesiastical parish of Bolton le Moors in the Salford hundred in the historic county of Lancashire and in 1837 became part of the Bolton Poor Law Union.
-In 1866 Darcy Lever became a separate civil parish, on 30 September 1898 the parish was abolished and merged with Boltonand Darcy Lever was incorporated into the County Borough of Bolton following the Bolton Turton and Westhoughton Extension Act 1898 (61 & 62 Vict. c. ccxlii).
+Darcy Lever was formerly a township, in the ecclesiastical parish of Bolton le Moors in the Salford hundred in the historic county of Lancashire and in 1837 became part of the Bolton Poor Law union.
+In 1866 Darcy Lever became a separate civil parish, on 30 September 1898 the parish was abolished and merged with Bolton and Darcy Lever was incorporated into the County Borough of Bolton following the Bolton Turton and Westhoughton Extension Act 1898 (61 & 62 Vict. c. ccxlii).
 In 1891 the parish had a population of 1979.